Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Proposed QPHR-ADMM Algorithm

 \subsubsection{Augmented Lagrangian Function}

+In the UC formulation and the Benders decomposition framework, inequality constraints are typically handled by incorporating them into the objective function through augmented Lagrangian techniques, which will introduce extra binary encoded slack variables for execution on a QPU.
+This applies both to structural UC constraints, such as minimum up/down time constraints, and to the Benders cuts generated during the iterative process.

-To eliminate the inequality Bender's cut \eqref{eq:2c}, augmented Lagrangian can be used by introducing extra slack variables into the objective.
-However, since slack variables are continuous, they also require binary encoding.
-According to (\ref{eq:2c}), the number of Benders cuts grows with the number of iterations $k$.
-Assuming the precision level of each slack variable is $\mathcal{F}$, the qubit overhead for the QPU grows linearly as iteration $k$ increase and can be denoted as $NT+J+k\mathcal{F}$.
+Specifically, suppose there are $\mathcal{M}$ minimum up/down time constraints, each requiring $\mathcal{P}$ qubits for binary-encoded slack variables to achieve the desired precision.
+This results in a fixed qubit overhead of $\mathcal{M}\mathcal{P}$.
+In addition, according to (\ref{eq:2c}), the number of Benders cuts grows with the iteration index $k$.
+Assuming the precision level of each corresponding slack variable is $\mathcal{F}$, the resulting qubit overhead increases linearly with $k$ and can be expressed as $\underline{NT + J +\mathcal{M}\mathcal{P} + k\mathcal{F}}$.

 Considering the limited number of qubits in quantum computers, introducing slack variables is inefficient and unacceptable.
 This inefficiency serves as the primary motivation for the PHR Lagrangian algorithm proposed in this Section \ref{section:III B}.
 Moreover, the qubit occupation grows linearly with the number of generator $N$.
-This qubit overhead will be resolved by the quantum ADMM algorithm in \ref{section:III C}.
+This qubit overhead will be resolved by the quantum ADMM algorithm in Section \ref{section:III C}.